AjinRenfire/helphub/README.md

  - **Step 5:** After the dependencies got installed type the following command

-    - `npm install`.This runs it in development build
+    - `npm run dev`.This runs it in development build

  - **Step 6:** After bundling the packages it hosts in localhost.Click the link to open it.